millanek/Dsuite/README.md

 ...         ...         ...
 ```
 ## Commands:
-### Dsuite Dtrios - Calculate D statistics (ABBA-BABA) for all possible trios of populations/species
+### Dsuite Dtrios - Calculate D-statistics (ABBA-BABA) for all possible trios of populations/species
 ```
 Usage: Dsuite Dtrios [OPTIONS] INPUT_FILE.vcf SETS.txt
 Calculate the Dmin-statistic - the ABBA/BABA stat for all trios of species in the dataset (the outgroup being fixed)